Limited launch: MAY batch, 85% claimed

 2. Train Your Focus Like a Muscle

-Attention responds to progressive overload, just like a bicep.
+Attention improves with consistent training, much like any other skill.
 If you can only focus for 10 minutes right now, that's your baseline.
 Work from there.
 This principle is central to how to increase attention span over time.

 The Pomodoro Technique is a simple entry point: 25 minutes of focused work, 5-minute break, repeat.
 As your capacity grows, extend the focus blocks to 45 or 60 minutes.
 The key is consistency, not heroic marathon sessions.